Startup Pre-money Valuation: The Keystone to Return on Investment

 - Angels must invest only in high-growth companies.
 Again, because of the poor odds of success, angels look for companies that can scale—that is, companies that show promise of growing 10, 20, or even 100 fold in value over a typical five-to-eight-year investment.
 Companies without the opportunity to show such scalability need not apply!

 - Reducing scale does not reduce risk.
 Investing in restaurants that offer 2:1 ROI is just as risky as investing in software companies that scale to a 10x or greater return.

 Angel investors cherish their privacy, so there is little data available on the performance of their seed and startup portfolios.
 Recently, however, one of the authors (Luis Villalobos) assembled and analyzed the portfolios of four experienced angels who have collectively invested in 117 companies and harvested many of those investments.
 While not statistically significant, the investigation showed interesting results.

 A total of 117 ventures received total investments of just under $10 million and provided a total return for the portfolio of just over $50 million.
 The average time to exit was four years.
 Significantly, "home runs" took more than twice as long to mature—8.6 years—than the average for the complete portfolio.

 Thirty-one ventures receiving $2.3 million in total investment lost everything in an average of 2.6 years.
 Twenty-six companies returned less than all of the invested capital to investors.

 - While the average time to exit was four years, the home runs took an average of 8.6 years to harvest.
 Lemons sour quickly but plums take longer to ripen.

-- The average home run yielded 33.3x return to investors, as shown in the TVPI/>10x cell.
+- The average home run yielded 33.3x return to investors.
 This data support the assumption that angel must invest in companies that demonstrate high scalability of 10x, 20x, or even 100x.

 Message for Entrepreneurs